Constitutional Reform Bill [HL]

 Overview

-This Constitutional Reform Bill proposes significant changes to the UK's political landscape, including leaving the European Union, repealing the Human Rights Act, introducing binding referendums at national and local levels, and significantly altering the powers of Parliament and local authorities.
-It also aims to streamline legislation and review public bodies.
+This Constitutional Reform Bill proposes significant changes to the UK's political landscape.
+Key proposals include withdrawing from the European Union, repealing the Human Rights Act, introducing binding referendums at national and local levels, requiring parliamentary approval for international treaties and military action, reforming the House of Lords, devolving power to local authorities, and implementing other reforms to Parliament's structure and operation.

 Description